 Whether you plan for a backyard micro wedding, a virtual wedding, or a full-blown high-guest-count celebration, a day of wedding timeline is essential to ensure that every part of your special day will go as smoothly as possible.

 The key to creating a wedding timeline is to make it as detailed as possible, beginning from the preparations up to the last part of the reception.
-This will help everyone who is part of your wedding, suppliers included, and on the same page throughout.
+This will help everyone part of your wedding, suppliers included, and be on the same page throughout.

-If you’re getting started on drafting your wedding timeline, we created a guide that includes tips, important reminders, and even a sample timeline that you can use and personalize.
+If you’re getting started drafting your wedding timeline, we created a wedding guide that includes tips, important reminders, and even a sample timeline that you can use and personalize.

 First things first.